AtharvaMutsaddi/BoilerPlateUtilForC/README.md

 (generates a file with a C boilerplate or opens any pre-existing file called hello.c) ./boilerplate.exe hello .cpp
-(generates a file with a C++ boilerplate or opens any pre-existing file called hello.cpp)
+(generates a file with a C++ boilerplate or opens any pre-existing file called hello.cpp) PLEASE NOTE: The space between hello and .c is important